Menu

 DEFINITIONS

-“d2w product” means a product made from PE or PP which contains a d2w PE or PP biodegradable masterbatch respectively, at the level prescribed by Symphony.
+“d2w product” means a product made from PE or PP which contains a d2w PE or PP biodegradable masterbatch, at the level prescribed by Symphony.
+There are many formulations of this masterbatch, designed for a wide range of uses, and they are used in more than 90 countries all over the world.

 “ordinary” or “conventional” plastic product means a petroleum-based PE or PP product which is exactly the same as a d2w product, except that the d2w masterbatch is absent.